 Begin this hike on the South River Falls Trail

 that heads past the drinking fountain at the South River picnic area.
 The trail begins by descending across the white-blazed Appalachian Trail (AT) and continuing downhill along a straight, drawn-out stretch.
 The trail bends to the left, drops along several switchbacks, and then straightens out as the South River merges from the right (south).

-Head across the tributary stream, which can be hard to spot in places, but can be heard fairly clearly.
+Head across the tributary stream, which can be hard to spot in places, but can be heard fairly clearly when there is water flowing.
 After around a third of a mile, the trail will cross another stream.
-Here, the edge of the falls should start to come into view as the trees thin out, revealing views of the park beyond.
+Soon after, the edge of the falls should start to come into view on the right as the trees thin out, revealing views of the park beyond.

-Follow the trail for another hundred yards or so, and you'll arrive at a path on the right.
+Follow the trail for another hundred yards or so, passing by a path on the right.
 This path dives very steeply toward the head of the falls and provides a number of slipping hazards to avoid.
 Stay straight on the South River Falls Trail

 as it leads to an observation point down on the right, toward the falls.
 Look for the ledge surrounded by a constructed guard wall.